 C. Court Involvement

 There is also a popular misconception that the existence of a living trust avoids all possibility of court involvement.
 This is true (in part) only if all of the Settlor’s assets were properly funded into the living trust.
-For example, if assets held outside the trust exceed $166,250 in gross value, a probate will be required for those assets in order for you, as Trustee, to collect those assets and add them to the trust.
+For example, for decedent’s who passed on or after April 1, 2022, if assets held outside the trust exceed $184,500 in gross value, a probate will be required for those assets in order for you, as Trustee, to collect those assets and add them to the trust.

 Moreover, if at any time a beneficiary of the Trust believes that the Trustee has acted improperly or without regard for the beneficiary’s interests, the beneficiary may file a petition with the court to force the Trustee to make a full report and accounting or to redress an alleged breach of trust, including removal of the Trustee or surcharge against the Trustee.